bbauska/UC-Davis-JS-Basics/readme.md

   title="Test, else error"
   alt="Test, else error." />
 </p>
 The next thing we need to do is handle the error down here.
-We're going to put it into this same element here, this answer element here.
+We&apos;re going to put it into this same element here, this answer element here.
 I could use document.getElementById, and go get this answer div again, using innerHTML again.
-Since we've already gotten this and put it into this variable here, it makes more sense to move this variable out of the if statement and stick it up here somewhere, go anywhere really, I'll stick it here.
-That's going to get defined to begin with.
+Since we&apos;ve already gotten this and put it into this variable here, it makes more sense to move this variable out of the if statement and stick it up here somewhere, go anywhere really, I&apos;ll stick it here.
+That&apos;s going to get defined to begin with.
 It could even go after the preventDefault, it go anywhere really.
-I'm going to just put it there.
+I&apos;m going to just put it there.
 Then I can use the exact same variable down here.
 Answer.innerHTML equals.
 I can just use regular quotes, h2 close the h2.
 Always open and closed before it, then work on the inside from that way.
 Please provide a number.
 That will handle the error.

-Let's make sure that works.
+Let&apos;s make sure that works.
 If we come back over here, and refresh this, if I put a chicken in here, a chicken cannot get converted to kilometers, so it says please provide a number.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->